abbasmehdi01/Java-Console-base-commection-with-MYSQL/README.md

 # Java-Console-base-commection-with-MYSQL

-This java connection example with mysql with the select and insert function on DB
+This is java connection example with mysql.
+The select and insert function on DB are available in it